EclipseStudiosMC/tpa/README.md

 #### Q: Does it have multiplayer compatibility?

 A: Yes it does.

-#### Q: Why the command doesn't work?

-A: Remember to have **Cheats Active** or be and **Administrator** or else when you run the commands they won't work.
-This is required because we use `/function` in order to work and to run them you need to be an **Administrator** or have **Cheats Active** for them to work.
-And for those who don't know why we need functions to make this happen is because we use macros in this functions, that's the main reason of why this datapack exists in first place.

 #### Q: Does this datapack work on older/newer versions?